 Our aim is that our children go on to apply these skills across all subjects, and can draw upon their knowledge in other disciplines.
 Our carefully crafted curriculum is designed to provide our children with the subject-specific language they need to describe, question and discuss concepts relating to the past.
-Indeed, it is one of the ‘foundations’ aspects of the curriculum at West Melton that will add real value to the children’s primary education.
+Indeed, it is one of the ‘foundations’ aspects of the curriculum at Highfield Farm that will add real value to the children’s primary education.

 How do I find out more about the curriculum?